Create your first study

 |Top Previous Next|

 Note about available study types: Crash Magic supports many types of studies.
 Your installation of the software has been customized to show templates for studies that can be supported by your data.
 For example, as a local agency with no rural roadways, you may not have a "milepost" field.
 In that case, your configuration will not include a "route milepost" study template.
-However, you are likely to have an "Intersection" or "Node" study template.
+However, you are likely to have an "Intersection" or "Address" study template.
+Possible study types are, Date Range (by date), Case Id (list by number), Intersection (by 2 streets), Route Milepost (by street and milepost), Address (by street and address), X Y Rectangle (by Latitude and Longitude), and Node (by node number).

 Note about using your own safety management system to gather data: In some agencies, the data selection is done by your own in-house system.
 Your safety management system has a link, or button that you can click on to "send" the data to Crash Magic.
 In this case, you will not click on a study template button for this tutorial step, but rather, you should now log into your safety management system and request that it send a selection of crashes to Crash Magic.
 Please see your internal documentation for more information on this step.
 Depending on how your system was written, you may jump to the end of this step, or all the way to a new diagram or chart.